alaukik95/hello-world/README.md

 # hello-world
 Hi coders!!
-Alaukik here, I like to code in java,though i am beginner and not pro..completed 2-3 training projects in java and developed a expense mangement system in android and also pursuing SOA training.
+Alaukik here, I like to code in java,though i am beginner and not pro..completed 2-3 training projects in java and developed a expense mangement system with one friend in android and also pursuing SOA training.